 I found a round, purple, prickly ball about the size of a lime at Cape Lookout jetty.
 It looked like a pin cushion.
 Can you tell me what it is?

-Urchins move on hundreds of tiny tube feet.
-They live in rocky outcrops, tidal pools, jetties, pilings, seaweed and eel grass beds.
-They can also be found in deep water and are frequently hauled up in fishermen’s nets.
-They move slowly and graze on algae, small invertebrates and carrion.
+Urchins move on hundreds of tiny tube feet, along with the help of their moveable spines.
+The can be found in rocky outcrops, tidal pools, seaweed and eel grass beds, as well as on jetties and pilings.
+They are frequently hauled up in fishermen’s nets.
+The round orbs move slowly and graze on algae, small invertebrates and carrion.

 Often called pin cushions or sea porcupines, sea urchins are classified as echinoderms.